Pros and cons of a revolving credit facility for UK businesses

 5. Wrong tool for long-term capital investment

 A revolving credit facility is a working capital tool.
 It is not designed for long-term capital investments such as commercial property, heavy machinery, or development financing.
-Using it for that purpose is likely to be expensive and a poor fit.
+For those needs, when a business loan makes sense sets out where a term loan is the better fit.

 6. Approval is not guaranteed

-Like all forms of credit, access to a revolving facility depends on your business meeting the lender's eligibility criteria: trading history, turnover, creditworthiness.
-Not every business will qualify for the limit they need, and some may not qualify at all.
+Like all forms of credit, access depends on your business meeting the lender’s eligibility criteria: trading history, turnover, creditworthiness.
 Always check eligibility before building revolving credit into your cash flow plan.

-Revolving credit wins when: - Your cash flow need is recurring or seasonal - You're bridging a timing gap between spending and receiving payment - You want capital available on standby without a permanent monthly cost - You expect to draw and repay in relatively short cycles
+Best for revolving credit: cash flow needs are recurring or seasonal; bridging a timing gap; want capital available on standby; expect to draw and repay in relatively short cycles.

-A term loan wins when: - You have a specific, one-off capital requirement with a clear purpose - You need a large amount and want a fixed, predictable repayment schedule - You can secure the loan against an asset, bringing the rate down - The investment generates a return over a longer period (e.g., equipment, property)
+Best for term loan: specific, one-off capital requirement; need a large amount with a fixed repayment schedule; can secure the loan against an asset; investment generates a return over a longer period.

 Many businesses use both.
 A revolving credit facility for working capital flexibility, a term loan for specific growth investments.
 The two are not mutually exclusive.